Britnell/portfolio/src/content/work/snowflake.md

 This is EST 2016, I really enjoyed building interactive 2D canvases with paper.js, this is what got me into web development.
 Also I love symmetry, so here's a fun one to sketch snowflakes.

 - paper.js
-- For more old 2D stuff - https://webs.wonday.eu/ (OLD)